Madison County Adds School District Locations as Vaccine Clinic Sites - News Break

 Madison County Adds School District Locations as Vaccine Clinic Sites

 EDWARDSVILLE - Madison County Health Department (MCHD) announces that their COVID-19 vaccination clinics are expanding again.
 11 of 13 districts will host vaccine clinic sites within their district.
-The first school district clinic was in Madison at Long Elementary School on May 15 th with 92 people being vaccinated of which 34 were under 18 years old.
-Yesterday, MCHD conducted a clinic at Granite City High School with 204 people getting vaccinated including 125 people under the age of 18.
-Since Continue Readingwww.riverbender.com
+The first school district clinic was in Madison at Long Elementary School on May 15th with 92 people being vaccinated of which 34 were under 18 years old.
+Yesterday, MCHD conducted a clinic at Granite City High School with 204 people getting vaccinated including 125 people under the age of 18.www.riverbender.com